midgen/uesvon/README.md

 Status : Alpha

+Todo List :

+* Baking of navigation data
+* Add a separate BTTask and Action so you don't have to override MoveTo

 Plugin is mostly working, just some edge cases where pathfinding can go wrong at the moment.
 Simple instructions :

 * Install the plugin